cfuehrmann/bringer/README.markdown

 The executable you need to make a keyboard shortcut for is then "bringer.native" or "bringer.byte", respectively.

+Bringer used to use the command "dmenu_path" from the tool dmenu from the suckless group.
+Since dmenu version 4.4, that command is no longer included.
+If you have dmenu version > 4.4 or no dmenu, you need add to your path the script "dmenu_path" that comes with bringer.
+The bringer version of "dmenu_path" requires the tool lsx from the suckless group.
+Alas, there is a version of the lsx package where the actual command is called "lsx", and another one where the command is called "lsx-suckless".
+So you may have to correct the respective command inside the dmenu_path script, or create an appropriate symlink.

 If you use xmonad, it must be made EWMH-compatible by using